 Most industrial licensing authorities and insurance companies require operating companies to carry out hazard studies and risk assessments during a facility design, as well as prior to construction and during operation.

-The authorities require that the hazard studies be recorded and acted-upon, and that they be subject to management audit and approval.
+The authorities require that the hazard studies be recorded and acted upon, and that they are subject to management audit and approval.

-HAZOP study is well-proven structured team-based method for hazard identification at process design completion or for planned modifications.
-The technique makes detailed examination of the process and engineering intention of new or existing facilities to assess the hazard potential of operation outside the design intention, or malfunction of individual items of equipment and their consequential effects on the facility as a whole.
+Hazard and HAZOP studies are a well-proven structured team-based method for hazard identification at process design completion or for planned modifications.
+The technique is a detailed examination of the process and engineering intention of new or existing facilities to assess the hazard potential of operation outside the design intention or malfunction of individual items of equipment and their consequential effects on the facility as a whole.

 Bureau Veritas believes that hazard study is an integral part of the design of oil & gas facilities.
 Bureau Veritas offers hazard study leadership services across all phases of plant design, from feasibility and FEED, to detailed design, and to construction and commissioning.
 Bureau Veritas often takes full responsibility for HAZOP study recording and reporting, so that administrative burdens on designer and client personnel are minimised.